INSIDE: Roam the Gnome’s Guide to the BEST London shopping areas around town.

 We’ve even made a map for you.

-- 2 Oxford Circus shopping – the BEST Shopping Street in London
+- 2 No.1: Oxford Circus shopping – the BEST Shopping Street in London

-- 6 London Bridge shopping at Borough Market
+- 6 No.5: London Bridge shopping at Borough Market

-- 8 London West End, Leicester Square & Chinatown
+- 8 No.7: London West End, Leicester Square & Chinatown

-- 9 Old Spitalfields Market & Brick Lane
+- 9 No.8: Old Spitalfields Market & Brick Lane Food markets

 - 14 THE ULTIMATE LIST OF THE BEST SOUVENIRS FROM LONDON!

-- 15 Looking for MORE SUPER DOOPER FUN Things to Do with Kids in LONDON?
+- 15 Looking for MORE places to shop in London?

 Before you begin, here’s our London Shopping map where you can see these shopping areas in London marked for you.